amplience/dc-extension-shoppable-video/README.md

 If you want to get started after cloning this repo, remember to sync packages with `npm i`.

+This project requires Node 16.x or 18.x to build.

 ## Pre-requisites

 In order to use this shoppable video extension, your videos must have access to published metadata to determine the framerate.
 See guide [Content Hub Setup.](docs/CONTENT-HUB-SETUP.md)